 Best Portfolio Analyzers and Analysis Tools

-1. Personal Capital [Best Free Portfolio Analyzer and Tracker]
+1. Empower [Best Free Portfolio Analyzer and Tracker]

 - Sign up here

-Personal Capital’s Free Financial Dashboard makes it easy for people to add all their financial accounts in one place, including credit cards, savings, checking, loans, and tax-advantaged investment accounts.
+The free Personal Dashboard makes it easy for people to add all their financial accounts in one place, including credit cards, savings, checking, loans, and tax-advantaged investment accounts.

-The Wealth Management plan from Personal Capital is preferred by those who want a full investment service.
-This service provides both automated tools and human management.
+The Wealth Management plan better suits investors who want a fuller advisory experience.
+The service pairs automated tools with human management.

 - U.S. stocks